johnkary/johnkary.net/source/about/index.md

 - MacOS host machine
 - Linux servers

-### Interested in
+### What has me excited lately?

-- React, Go, Erlang
+- Languages like Go, Erland, Clojure
-- Docker
+- React (but not excited about the JavaScript build ecosystem)
-- Functional programming concepts
+- Functional programming concepts and how I can apply them in my daily work

 ### Contracting